xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SET.VALUE**(**reference**, values)

-Reference    specifies the cell or cells on the macro sheet to which you want to assign a new value or values.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies the cell or cells on the macro sheet to which you want to assign a new value or values.
 If the cell is empty, enters the value in the cell.

   - > If a cell in reference previously contained a formula, the formula
     > is not changed, but the value of the cell might change.
 See the